realta-alta/realta/README.md

 - 🎨 **[Live - Portfolio Website](https://realta-alta.github.io/portfolio-site/)**
   A personal portfolio built with HTML, CSS, and JavaScript, showcasing my creative and technical skills.

-  A personal portfolio built with HTML, CSS, and JavaScript — showcasing creativity and responsiveness.
+  A personal portfolio built with HTML, CSS, and JavaScript, showcasing my creative and technical skills.

 - 🕹 **[Mini Game in Unity](https://github.com/realta-alta/unity-mini-game)**
   A small 2D game developed in Unity using C#, combining fun gameplay mechanics and engaging visuals.